 The incidence is estimated to be 1/12,000 - 15,000 live births.

 The syndrome shows a variable clinical picture, even within a family, depending on the associated anomalies.
-It presents in the neonatal period with cyanosis due to choanal atresia (60-70%, bony/membranous, unilateral/bilateral) and/or cyanotic heart disease (75-80%; e.g. conotruncal heart malformations, aortic arch anomalies).
+It presents in the neonatal period with cyanosis due to choanal atresia (60-70%, bony/membranous, unilateral/bilateral) and/or cyanotic heart disease (75-80%; e.g. conotruncal heart malformations, aortic arch defects; see these terms).
 Coloboma, more likely retinal, is present in 75-90% and can be in conjunction with microphthalmia and lead to vision loss.
 Ear anomalies (95-100%) include low-set lop or cup-shaped outer ear with deficient cartilage of the outer pinna and a triangular concha, middle ear ossicle malformations, leading to chronic serous otitis media, and sensorineural hearing loss.
 Cranial nerve abnormalities are frequent and include abnormalities of the olfactory, facial, auditory, vestibular nerves and those involved in swallowing.
 Central nervous system (CNS) defects involve cerebral atrophy, corpus callosum agenesis, posterior fossa anomalies and cerebellar hypoplasia.
 Genital hypoplasia and delayed puberty are observed.
 Failure to thrive is often related to the severe sucking/swallowing problems.
 Motor delay (due to balance problems), speech delay and delay in fine motor skills are also noted.
-Dysmorphic facial features include square face, prominent forehead, nasal bridge and asymmetry from the facial palsy.
-Upper airway defects (e.g. laryngomalacia, tracheomalacia) and gastroesophageal reflux are common.
-Endocrine defects (growth hormone deficiency, hypogonadotropic hypogonadism) and immune abnormalities (e.g. severe combined immune deficiencies, isolated T-cell lymphopenia) are also observed.
-Ear and chest infections are frequent.
+Dysmorphic facial features include square face, prominent forehead, prominent nasal bridge and asymmetry from the facial palsy.
+Upper airway defects (e.g. congenital laryngomalacia, congenital tracheomalacia; see these terms), tracheoesophageal fistula (TEF) and gastroesophageal reflux are common.
+Endocrine dysfunction (growth hormone deficiency, hypogonadotropic hypogonadism) and immune abnormalities (e.g. severe combined immune deficiencies, isolated T-cell lymphopenia) are also observed.
+Chest infections are frequent.
 Patients may manifest an autistic like behavior associated with attention deficit hyperactivity disorder (ADHD), obsessive-compulsive disorder (OCD) and anxiety.

 Diagnosis is initially clinical.
 Any of the major 4 C's criteria should prompt the physician to screen for additional anomalies.
 Magnetic resonance imaging of the temporal lobe demonstrates absent or hypoplastic semi-circular canals (most predictive feature of the CHD7 mutation).
 Diagnosis is confirmed by genetic testing.